Thanet Tourism

 Seals near Sandwich

 Monkton Nature Reserve is situated in a 16 acre abandoned chalk quarry and is an important habitat for birds.
 But it’s not just about the birds here.
 The reserve is also home to great crested newts, smooth newts, dragonfly, common lizards, damselflies, broad-bodied chasers and grass snakes.
 There are a number of trails laid out and signposted around the reserve to allow visitors to take in all the varied habitats, birds and wildlife.
-They have free children’s activities including the Monkton meander I-Spy game, a brass-rubbing challenge, plus an activity box with games, paints and pencils in the picnic area.

 Looking at pond life at Monkton Nature Reserve

-If you have always been curious about crabs, then a visit to Margate’s newest attraction, the quirky Crab Museum, is a must.
+If you have always been curious about crabs, then a visit to Margate’s quirky attraction, the Crab Museum, is a must.
 The museum highlights the diversity of the crab species and how it affects all of our lives in ways many of us don’t even realise.
 It's a fun, interactive and informative way to spend a few hours, with plenty of things to see, hear, touch and smell!!

 Crab Museum, Margate.
 Credit Sheradon Dublin Photography

 For those who have children with lots of energy and inquisitive minds, then a Coastal Explorer Pack is just the ticket.
-They contain all the equipment you need for family rockpooling fun, including a net, magnifying glass and a marine identification sheet so you can name your discoveries.
+They contain all the equipment you need for family rockpooling fun, including a net, magnifying glass and marine identification sheets so you can name your discoveries.
 You can also learn essential explorer skills such as how to make a sundial and use a compass.
 Packs are just £5 plus proof of ID to hire for at least half a day of awesome adventure.

 Coastal Explorer Pack